neithernut/dr.w.falls/doc/design/Modules.md

  * a `tick` submodule defining the pre-tick functions and transfer types,
  * a `movement` submodule defining the movement function and input types and
  * a `preparation` submodule defining the preparation of a field.

+Since the defining types will be the ones representing the moving and static field, and in order to differentiate from the `game` module described below, we choose the name `field`.

 ## Display module